The MistyDay Method - Keeshond Puppies For Sale

 Friends and family visit as well as adoptive parents making their selection and neighbors who stop to get some free puppy love.
 This helps them become comfortable with 'strangers' approaching them and ensures they eagerly accept petting, holding and playing from new people.

 All visitors are asked to clean their arms up to the elbow prior to holding or petting.
 Shoes are removed and medical grade slip over booties are donned on feet to protect against outside contaminants.

 At 7.5 weeks of age they visit my Vet of 15 years to receive their microchip, a final deworm, a thorough exam and first DHPP vaccination.

 All of my dogs are on schedule with preventatives for Heartworms and Intestinal Parasites as well as Fleas and Ticks.

 Even with these safeguards in place, I deworm all puppies with Strongid and Panacur prior to their visit to my Veterinarian.

 Puppies are treated with Compounded Ponazuril, a product prepared by Roadrunner Pharmacy for me as prescribed by my Vet.
-This is done as a precautionary measure to safeguard them from Coccidiosis.
-Ponazuril kills Coccidia, preventing puppies and their owners from having to deal with this increasingly common and potentially deadly parasite.
+This is done as a precautionary measure to safeguard them from Coccidiosis, an increasingly common and potentially deadly parasite.

 I have been Blessed to have the most dedicated, brilliant, passionate Veterinarian caring for my companions.

-Additionally, in September 2015 my Veterinarian, who had partnered with Morris Animal Foundation, was Honored for her dedication and contribution to the Golden Retriever Lifetime Study.
+In September 2015 my Veterinarian partnered with Morris Animal Foundation and was Honored for her dedication and contribution to the Golden Retriever Lifetime Study.
 This was an observational study done in an effort to help solve the mystery of Cancers in Golden Retrievers.
 The information and results could potentially aid in the prevention, treatment and cure for Canine Cancers.
 For more information click on the link below.